aws-samples/aws-service-catalog-tools-workshop/workshop/content/installation/100-securing-the-installation/_index.md

 The following Service Control Policy denies the `sts:AssumeRole`  and `iam:*` actions on all IAM roles which are created with the path `servicecatalog-puppet`.
 This path is the default setting.
 If you defined another path for these IAM roles, you will need to adapt the SCP accordingly.

 Apply this SCP to all spoke accounts and the hub account of Service Catalog Puppet <u>after</u> deploying the Puppet resources in these accounts.
+See the [AWS documentation ](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_create.html) on how to create and apply SCPs.

 ```
 {